watermarkchurch/wcc-contentful/README.md

 # => [{"sys"=> ...}, {"sys"=> ...}, ...]
 ```

+See the {WCC::Contentful::Store} documentation for more details.

 ### Direct CDN API (SimpleClient)

 The SimpleClient is the bottom layer, and is used to get raw data directly from
 the Contentful CDN.
 It handles response parsing and paging, but does not resolve
 links or transform the result into a Model class.

-See the WCC::Contentful::SimpleClient documentation for more details.

 The following examples show how to use the SimpleClient to retrieve data directly
 from the Contentful CDN: